f1tenth/f1tenth_coursekit/lectures/ModuleA/index.rst

 Module A: Introduction to ROS, F110 & the Simulator
 ========================================
-The first module goes over the some of the basics required to understand and control the F1TENTH Autonomous Vehicle System.
+The first module goes over the some of the basics required to understand and control the RoboRacer Autonomous Vehicle System.

 .. toctree::